 When appropriate you want to half the cooking time and cook your meat on each side for that amount of time.

-What Are The Ideal Food Cooking Temperatures?
+What Are The Ideal Cooking Temperatures for Food?

 The temperature of your grill will be different for each different cut and texture of meat.

 For example: A steak is going to need a might higher temperature than a fillet of fish.

 It is important to pay attention to the temperature of your cooker.
 This is one of the most common mistakes when cooking on a grill.